50 Fun Facts About Dogs

 The “smell” center of a dog’s brain is 40 times larger than yours

 Dogs can smell thousands of times better than humans.
 Their noses have millions more scent receptors—for example, a human nose averages 5 million while a Dachshund’s nose has 125 million—making them useful in sniffing out drugs, dead bodies, bed bugs, explosives, and more.
-Find out more secrets your pet isn’t telling you.
+Here are some fun cat facts you never knew.

 Their ears are pretty impressive too

 Dogs’ sense of smell might be pretty amazing, but don’t forget about their hearing!
 Everything from the positioning of their ears to the muscles in them helps them pick up a whole host of sounds that humans can’t pick up.
 In fact, the most popular explanation for why dogs tilt their heads is that they’re trying to locate the source of a sound.
 This dog’s senses were so special that they saved a boy’s life!

 But their sense of taste is much less developed

 Dogs have approximately a sixth of the number of taste buds that humans have (1,700 taste buds to humans’ approximately 9,000).
 This is why dogs will scarf rotting food scraps as voraciously as they’ll eat a bowl of kibble or a hunk of steak.
 Their less discriminatory sense of taste also has to do with their evolutionary instincts, carried over from when they would scavenge in the wild.
 These famous shelter dogs will warm your heart.

 No two dog noses are the same